Jeffchen54/KMP-Kemono-Downloader/README.md

 File could not be downloaded due to HTML error.
 Can be caused by many cases.
 In this example, the file provided by Kemono's API does not exists and was probably deleted.
 Other websites

  ### Specific Discord Issues:
-- Images are downloaded backwards, this cannot be fixed easily due to how Kemono's Discord API functions
-- Not all images are downloaded.
-This is because several images may be duplicate images pointing to the same url.
-Duplicate url images are automatically trimmed out.
 - Root directory of downloaded discord files are all numbers, cannot be fixed easily since the home page of a discord artist does not contain their name.
 Number is associated with the the Xs in https://kemono.party/discord/server/xxxxxxxxxxxxxxxx.

-*There are solutions to first 2nd bullets, expect them in following updates!

 ## Known bugs:
 - post_content.txt may contain garbage data at times